unibonn/htcondor-bonn/docs/_exercises/0_accessing_the_test_cluster.md

 export DISPLAY=localhost:0.0
 {% endhighlight %}
 in the terminal once before running `ssh -X`.

+In the course, it will also be necessary to copy files to your machine to look at them (pictures, videos).
+For this, you can use `scp` or `rsync` inside WSL or Cygwin, or use a graphical tool like `WinSCP` natively on Windows.

 ## Preparing your environment
 Several of the files mentioned in the course can be created manually (by copy-pasting from the page), but it is usually more easy to check out the repository.